CogStack/CogStack-NiFi/README.md

 Moreover, NLP services are expected to implement an uniform RESTful API to enable easy plugging-in into existing document processing pipelines, making it possible to use any NLP application in the stack.

 **Important!**
-Please note that the project it is still under development and is not production-ready.
+Please note that the project it is under development and is not production-ready.

 # Project organisation